slsa-framework/slsa/docs/spec/v1.0/faq.md

 including easier debugging, more confident cherry-pick releases, better build caching and storage efficiency, and accurate dependency tracking.

-"Verified reproducible" means using two or more independent build systems to corroborate the provenance of a build.
-In this way, one can create an overall system that is more trustworthy than any of the individual components.
+"Verified reproducible" means using two or more independent build platforms to corroborate the provenance of a build.
+In this way, one can create an overall platform that is more trustworthy than any of the individual components.
 This is often [suggested](https://www.linuxfoundation.org/en/blog/preventing-supply-chain-attacks-like-solarwinds/) as a solution to supply chain integrity.
 Indeed, this is one option to secure build steps of a supply chain.
-When designed correctly, such a system can satisfy all of the SLSA Build level requirements.
+When designed correctly, such a platform can satisfy all of the SLSA Build level requirements.

 That said, verified reproducible builds are not a complete solution to supply